The HPCC's Layout

 Warning

-to an outdated instruction set.
+) may have errors when running on other nodes.
 To avoid this, compile your code on a newer development node or specify

-in your SLURM batch script.
+in your SLURM batch script where [node type]

 Compute Nodes

-ICER maintains several clusters worth of compute nodes.
+ICER maintains several clusters of compute nodes.
 Users submit jobs to the SLURM scheduler which assigns compute nodes based on the resources requested.

 A user may see which nodes their job is running on using squeue -u <username>